UbiquityDotNET/Llvm.NET/docfx/index.md

      2. Object identity and reference equality
      3. [Fluent](https://en.wikipedia.org/wiki/Fluent_interface) APIs when plausible and appropriate
   2. Hide low-level interop details and the raw LLVM-C API.
-  The native model for LLVM is a C++ class hierarchy and not the LLVM-C API.
+  The native model for LLVM is a C++ class hierarchy and not the LLVM-C API used for most language/runtime bindings.
 Llvm.NET is designed to provide an OO model that faithfully reflects the underlying LLVM model while fitting naturally into .NET programming patterns.
-  3. FxCop Clean
-  4. Leverage existing LLVM-C APIs underneath whenever possible
+  3. Leverage existing LLVM-C APIs underneath whenever possible
      1. Extend only when needed with custom wrappers
+  4. FxCop/Code Analysis Clean

-## Interning
+### Interning
 Many of the underlying object instances in LLVM are interned/Uniqued.
 That is, there will only be one instance of a type with a given value within some scope.